The Mission to Seafarers: Wellington, NZ

 Mission to Seafarers Oceania: 125th Anniversary

-The celebrations will be held during Sea Week; 8-14 July 2024.
+The celebrations were held during Sea Week; 8-14 July 2024.

 Sea Sunday Service at 10am on Sunday 14 July 2024,